History of the Jews in the Netherlands: Portuguese Jewish merchants and Dutch prosperity

 The Sephardic Jews of Amsterdam also established trade relationships with other countries in Europe.
 In the early 1620s numerous Jews migrated from Holland to the Lower Elbe region.
 In a letter dated 25 November 1622, King Christian IV of Denmark invited Jews of Amsterdam to settle in Glückstadt, where, among other privileges, they were assured the free exercise of their religion.

-The trade developed between the Dutch and Spanish South America was established by such Iberian Jews.
+The trade developed between the Dutch and Spanish Caribbean and South America was established by such Iberian Jews.
 They also contributed to establishing the Dutch West Indies Company in 1621, and some of them sat on its directorate.
 The ambitious schemes of the Dutch for the conquest of Brazil were carried into effect by Francisco Ribeiro, a Portuguese captain, who is said to have had Jewish relations in Holland.
 The Sephardic Jews of Amsterdam strongly supported the Dutch Republic in its struggle with Portugal for the possession of Brazil, which started in Recife with the arrival of Count Johan Maurits of Nassau-Siegen in 1637.
 Some years later, the Dutch in Brazil appealed for more craftsmen of all kinds, and many Jews heeded the call.
 In 1642 about 600 Jews left Amsterdam for Brazil, accompanied by two distinguished scholars, Isaac Aboab da Fonseca and Moses Raphael de Aguilar.
-After the loss of the Dutch colony of Recife to the Portuguese in 1654, they sought refuge in other Dutch colonies, including the island of Curaçao in the Caribbean and New Amsterdam (Manhattan) in North America.
+After the Portuguese regained the territory that Netherlands had taken in the sugar growing region around Recife in 1654, they sought refuge in other Dutch colonies, including the island of Curaçao in the Caribbean and New Amsterdam (Manhattan) in North America.

-Besides merchants, many physicians were among the Spanish Jews in Amsterdam.
-These included Samuel Abravanel, David Nieto, Elijah Montalto, and the Bueno family.
-Joseph Bueno was consulted in the illness of Prince Maurice in April, 1623.
-Jews were admitted as students to the university, where they studied medicine as the only branch of science that was of practical use to them.
-They were not allowed to practice law, because lawyers were required to take a Christian oath, thereby excluding them.
-Jews were also excluded from the trade guilds, as in a 1632 resolution passed by the city of Amsterdam (the Dutch cities were largely autonomous).
-However, they were allowed to practice certain trades: printing, bookselling, and selling meat, poultry, groceries, and medicines.
-In 1655 a Sephardic Jew was exceptionally permitted to establish a sugar refinery using chemical methods.

-Several Sephardic Jews stood out during that time, including Menasseh Ben Israel.
-He was known for corresponding widely with Christian leaders and helped to promote Jewish resettlement in England.
-Perhaps the most famous among Dutch Jews of Sephardic origin is Benedictus de Spinoza (Baruch Spinoza), a philosopher, scholar and optician who was excommunicated from the Jewish community in 1656 after speaking out his ideas concerning (the nature of) God, later published in his famous work Ethics Demonstrated in Geometrical Order (1677).